 Check out Orange Crash Mini Amp on Amazon

 A temporary guitar muter – A kill switch is a button usually placed on the body, next to the knobs.
 When you click it, it mutes the guitar until you release it.
 It’s a lot of fun, and pretty useful, too.
 Installing a kill switch is not a complicated task, but it does require some soldering and drilling.
 So if you’re not comfortable with it, you can always ask your guitar tech to install it for you (in that case, you might as well buy directly from him).
-I like this one because I had it installed for 5 or 6 years and it’s still as good as new.
+I like this one because I had it installed for 5 or 6 years, and it’s still as good as new.
+The reason I added it here even though it’s a guitar modification is that Iron Age also makes a small one that doesn’t require drilling.
+It replaces one of the knobs and fits right in their hole, making this installation fully reversible.

 Check out Kill Switch for Electric Guitar by Iron Age on Amazon